 Probiotic strains are where things get a bit more complicated.

-You see, most of us are used to seeing probiotic names listed on labels with two parts to the name.
+You see, most of us are used to seeing probiotic names listed on supplement labels with two parts to the name.

 One of the best things you can do for better gut health is to eat a diverse diet full of high polyphenol foods.